AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

 ### The latest version of the CLI is not automatically installing when I run the `npx` command to create a new add-on.

   You can force it to install by clearing the npx cache first with `npx clear-npx-cache`, or by specifying the version in the command, i.e.: `npx @adobe/create-ccweb-add-on@1.1.1 my-add-on`.

+### I'm trying to use a newly released feature, but it seems to be unavailable?

+  If you are trying out a newly released feature in your add-on and have an instance of Adobe Express still open in a browser tab from before, you will need to refresh the page to ensure the latest release is loaded before trying out a new feature.